MRozmus/todo_app/README.md

 * Authentication system (Devise)

+* User has ability to share tasks with other users

 Upcoming features:

 * Add pagination (Kaminari)

-* Add ability to share tasks with other users